Business Support Hub(COVID-19)

 This will be paid in a single payment, initially covering 3 months (1st March to 31st May), and capped at £7,500 (£2,500 per month).

-The online portal for the Self Employed Income Support Scheme (SEISS) is now open, and you can make a claim using this link;
+The online portal for the Self Employed Income Support Scheme (SEISS) has now closed for the first claim period.

 Once your claim has been approved, your payment will be received within 6 working days into your nominated bank account.